Last Updated on

 Cuz, gosh, no one talked with me and I turned out fine…

 Yes, please, please, be brave and step into the conversation your child has initiated.
-Their world has social media, online porn, and sexting, plus all the old challenges of sexual abuse, #metoo, peer pressure, drugs and alcohol.
-If we want results like The Netherlands (low teen pregnancy, low sexual assault, low teen suicide, etc), we’re going to have to do this to pave the way.
+Their world has social media, online porn, and sexting, plus all the old challenges of sexual abuse, #MeToo, peer pressure, drugs and alcohol.
+If we want results like The Netherlands (low teen pregnancy, low sexual assault, low teen suicide), we’re going to have to do this to pave the way.

 But I grew up here, not in the Netherlands!

-Yep.
+Yeah.
 Me too!
 It’s the challenge of our generation to shift this culture, and it starts at home.
 The good news is, if we can create this openness for our kids, they will have a model to parent from.
 It’s not just for your kids.
-It’s for your grand kids and your great grand kids and all the generations that follow.
+It’s for your grandkids and your great grandkids and all the generations that follow.